bogdanfinn/helheim-go/Readme.md

 resp, _ := httpCLient.Do(req)
 ```

-In order to use helheim with an minimum amount of effort you can create a httpClient like this:
+In order to use helheim with a minimum amount of effort you can create a httpClient like this:
 ```go
     package main